Mansab67/Quikkred/bluechip-finmax-main/WEBSOCKET_INTEGRATION.md

 ## ✅ **What Was Implemented**

-The bluechipfinmax platform now has **real-time WebSocket capabilities** for live data updates across all dashboards.
+The Quikkred platform now has **real-time WebSocket capabilities** for live data updates across all dashboards.

 ---